cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 -------------

 To utilise the images you need to have Docker installed.
-Furthermore the use of ``docker-compose`` (which is a separate program) is advised for ease of use.
+Furthermore the use of ``docker compose`` (which is a separate plugin) is advised for ease of use.
 Theoretically the images and the compose file can also be run by podman or similar OCI compatibel tools.
-This however has not been tested yet.

 The following commands assume that you are a member of the docker group or have gained the proper permissions by other means like sudo.